kriss-spy/kriss-spy/README.md

 ### Hi there 👋
 I'm college student and I major in automation.
-Currently I am learning Python from scratch, and I found it much satisfying than C I am preparing for future study of LLM
+Currently I am learning Python from scratch, and I found it much satisfying than C.
+I am preparing for future study of LLM
 <!--
 **kriss-spy/kriss-spy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.